WTF is

 How is it transmitted?

-• The virus is found in the feces (poop) of someone with hepatitis A and spreads when infected fecal matter is ingested through close contact with someone who is infected, consuming contaminated food or drinks, sharing injection equipment and through sexual contact.
+• It is found in the feces (poop) of someone with hepatitis A and spreads when infected feces is ingested through close contact with someone who is infected.

-• Sharing sex toys, rimming, fisting, or other anal sex play where the mouth may come into contact with feces, can also spread hepatitis A.
+• Consuming food or drinks contaminated with hepatitis A and sharing sex toys, rimming, fisting, or other anal sex play where the mouth may come into contact with feces, can also spread hepatitis A.

 Ok...